 The unfair dealing of many insurance providers can result not only to substantial losses of policy holders, but to the collapse of a policy holder’s financial stability, especially after a disaster.
 Unable to make the amount of claim necessary to keep him or her above water, a policy holder can end up not only incapable of making the necessary repairs to his or her damaged home, but also in settling financial obligations, such as home mortgage, car loan, credit card bills – to which his or her insurance claim would have been the solution.
 Like an added insult to his or her already injured state, he or she may come to a point where he or she will have to file bankruptcy.

-As explained by the Greenway Law, LLC, debt problems can affect anyone.
+Debt problems can affect anyone.
 Hardworking people who have encountered medical issues, unexpected job losses, divorce or losses after a natural disaster, may suddenly find themselves facing large amounts of debt.
 But, although there are thousands of people who file for bankruptcy protection every year, each person has a unique situation and needs a unique solution.

 Bankruptcy is the legal declaration of the incapability to pay debts, personal or business loans.
 Filing for bankruptcy will stop creditors from attempting payment collections or filing lawsuits to have control over your properties, have your salary garnished or levy your bank account.
 This also means end of calls and notices from law firms, which are intended to harass you until you decide to pay.